-Widely used in the military because of how effective it stops traumatic bleeding on the battleground, hemostatic agents are easy to get.
-And if they’re using it on the battlefield for extreme trauma cases, then hell, you need it in your first aid kit.
+Widely used in the military because of how effectively it stops traumatic bleeding on the battleground, hemostatic agents are easy to get.
+And if they’re using it on the battlefield for extreme trauma cases, then hell, you need them in your prepper first aid kit.

 This type of bandage is pretty versatile and comes in the shape of a triangle.
 It can be used as a sling, a tourniquet, and more.

-Stab wound, gunshot wounds, or any puncture wound is considered a sucking chest wound.
-These types of wounds are pretty dangerous as it can lead to collapsed lungs.
-Obviously, you can’t DIY this, so having a chest seal on hand is a must as chest seals are specifically used for these types of wounds.
+Stab wounds, gunshot wounds, or any puncture wound is considered a sucking chest wound.
+These types of wounds are pretty dangerous as they can lead to collapsed lungs.
+Obviously, you can’t DIY this, so having a chest seal on hand is a must since chest seals are specifically used for these types of wounds.

 Hold your wound dressings and bandages with surgical tape.
-You can also choose to have Durapore tape, a high strength adhesion tape, which is best used in various ways.
+You can also choose to have Durapore tape, a high-strength adhesion tape, which can be used in various ways.
 It can secure large dressings together.

 Eye Irrigating Solution